balena-io/balena-cli/doc/cli.markdown

 ## env rm ID

-Remove an environment variable from an application or device, as selected by command-line options.
+Remove a configuration or environment variable from an application or device, as selected by command-line options.

 Note that this command asks for confirmation interactively.
 You can avoid this by passing the `--yes` boolean option.

 The --device option selects a device instead of an application.
+The --config option selects a config var instead of an env var.

 Service-specific variables are not currently supported.
 The following examples remove variables that apply to all services in an app or device.